rubin55/website/_posts/2025-09-30-running-arch-linux-on-the-framework-laptop-13.md

 After you've done (most of) the above, a `reboot` is in order; the system should come up cleanly, without errors or stalls.

-I've be been using this setup for the last month and it has been pretty great.
-I get really good battery life, The fan almost never comes on, sleep and resume work reliably, bluetooth works with mouse, gamepad and headphones, Libvirt has been amazing with a bunch of interesting virtual machines (Guix, Windows NT, RHEL6 with Softimage).
+I've been using this setup for the last two years and it has been consistently great.
+I get good battery life, The fan almost never comes on, sleep and resume work reliably, bluetooth works with mouse, gamepad and headphones.
+I've bought a 1TB USB SSD for one of the slots on which I installed Arch Linux; I then use the internal NVME for `/home`.

-I hope to be using this machine and operating system for a long time!